shulele/SkyWatchr/README.md

 An API key for free access to the SkyWatch API can be requested [in this link].

+A video tutorial explaining how to install and use the SkyWatchr package can be found in [this post in my blog].

 ## Installation

 The stable version (recommended) of the SkyWatchr package can be installed from [CRAN] by executing the following command line in an R console: